DerBrunoIR/Minecraft-GameOfLife/README.md

 Glowstone and blackstone are representing cells that are alive and dead.
 Those blocks are placed in a plane inside the Minecraft world, forming the world grid.

 We can check if the cell at position (x, y, z) is alive by using the following command:

 `execute if block x y z glowstone run say cell is alive`.

 The `say` command is only executed if the block at (x, y, z) is glowstone.

+For counting dead and alive neighbors, we need some kind of variable.
+The easiest way to store numbers are the scoreboards of the game.
 `execute` can also be used for storing the number of living neighbors of a cell at position (x, y, z) into all player scores.
 After replacing all `[formula]` with their specific value, the following commands would be valid: